 Configure Report to Include Metric

-In this section, you will update a displayed report so that it includes the Metric you just added.
+In this section, you will update a displayed report on a project page so that it includes the Metric you just added.

 - Navigate to the site you created using the Project Standard template.